Current Exhibition

 to

-Created by multidisciplinary artists Ellen Wiles and Arun Sood, the works explore various watery ecologies in the UK, from rivers and lakes in South West England to tidal islands in the Outer Hebrides.
-They explore issues of water resilience and nature restoration, and themes of movement and memory, degradation and renewal, and relationships between human and more-than-human lives.
+Multidisciplinary artists Ellen Wiles and Arun Sood have created works exploring watery ecologies including South West rivers and lakes as well as tidal islands in the Outer Hebrides.
+They investigate issues of water resilience and nature restoration and examine themes including movement and memory

-Each work has been created in response to a specific watery place: the Otterhead Lakes (Blackdown Hills), Porlock Vale (Exmoor), Countess Wear (Exeter), and the tidal island of Vallay (The Outer Hebrides).
+Each work responds to a specific watery place: the Otterhead Lakes (Blackdown Hills), Porlock Vale (Exmoor), Countess Wear (Exeter), and the tidal island of Vallay (The Outer Hebrides).

-All provoke questions around the entanglements between these waterscapes and their inhabitants, histories, and imagined futures.
+All the works provoke questions around the entanglements between these waterscapes and their inhabitants, histories, and imagined futures.

 Coordinating events: